parimalp/awslabs_2018_2/Makefile_Flow_lab.md

 1. Enter **exit** in the teminal window to exit out of _sudo shell_
 ## Conclusion

-In this lab, you used a Makefile flow to perform CPU and HW emulations.
+In this lab, you used a Makefile flow to perform SW and HW emulations.
 You then ran the application on F1 and validated the functionality.

 ---------------------------------------